 After a serious work-related accident, injured parties and their families have a lot of information to take in.
 The combination of doctor visits, medical treatment, lifestyle adjustments, and added monetary expenses can prove to be overwhelming.

-In this difficult situation, it is important to learn about the legal system and how to succesfully navigate through it.
+In this difficult situation, it is important to learn about the legal system and how to successfully navigate through it.
 Knowing a few critical numbers can help you better understand workers’ compensation benefits in New Jersey.
 Seeing this information at a glance can make it a little easier to know what to expect with regard to these crucial benefits.

 In order to receive temporary disability benefits, you must be out of work for more than seven, non-consecutive days as a result of a work-related injury or illness.
 Medical benefits do not have a waiting period.